 Chicago Ale Fest

-The summer edition of this biannual beer festival takes place in historic Grant Park, set against the imposing backdrop of the Chicago skyline.
+The winter edition of this popular biannual beer festival takes place at the lakefront treasure of Navy Pier, set against the imposing backdrop of the Chicago skyline.
 Infact, a few beers in, it may well look as if some of those skyscrapers are beginning to sway, so you may want to go easy on the more than 200 American craft beers on offer here.
 But not too easy, of course.
-As well as the array of amber nectar, there’s also live music and some of the city’s favourite food trucks.
+As well as the array of amber nectar on offer, there’s also live music and some of the city’s favourite food trucks.

 University of Chicago Folk Festival

-Each year, the University of Chicago’s Folk Festival brings together folk musicians from all over the world for a full weekend of concerts, workshops, and dances.
-From bluegrass to Cajun to traditional Irish music, the event celebrates folk music in all its many forms.
-A production of the University of Chicago Folklore Society, this has been an annual University event since 1961 and remains one of the most popular extra-curricular events on the calendar.
+Each year, the University of Chicago Folk Festival brings together folk musicians from all over the world for a weekend jam-packed full of concerts, workshops, and dances.
+From bluegrass to Cajun to traditional Irish music, the event celebrates folk music in all its myriad forms.
+A production of the University of Chicago Folklore Society, this has been an annual University event since way back in 1961 and remains one of the most popular extra-curricular events on the instutition’s calendar.

-LOCATION University of Chicago, Hyde Park DATES 9-10 February
+University of Chicago, Hyde Park, Chicago / February each year

 Outside The Box Music Festival

-A staple on the Illinois cultural calendar, this acclaimed music festival sees performers of international repute join forces with Southern Illinois’ finest musicians and composers to create a weeklong atmosphere of engaging, contemporary concert music.
-Daily seminars, discussions and presentations culminate in nightly performances.
-Many concerts and events are free and open to the public.
+A staple on the Illinois cultural calendar, this acclaimed music festival in the city of Carbondale sees performers of international repute join forces with Southern Illinois’ finest musicians and composers to create a weeklong occasion of engaging, contemporary concert music.
+Daily seminars, discussions and presentations culminate in nightly performances in front of crowds of music lovers.
+Many of the festival’s concerts and events are free to attend.

-LOCATION Southern Illinois University, Carbondale DATES 4-8 April
+Southern Illinois University, Carbondale / March each year

 CarbondALE Brew Fest

-Featuring small batch craft brews from all over the Midwest, including home brews from several local breweries, this festival in Downtown Carbondale is a celebration of Illinois’ burgeoning beer-making credentials.
-As well as plenty of mouth-watering beer tasting opportunities, there’ll also be live music and food stalls.
-Ticket prices vary and include a certain number of samples as well as a premium tasting glass to take home with you as a cherished souvenir.
+Featuring small batch craft brews from all across the Midwest, including home brews from several local breweries, this festival in Downtown Carbondale is a celebration of the region’s burgeoning beer-making credentials.
+As well as plenty of mouth-watering beer tasting opportunities, there’s also an array of live music and food stalls.
+Ticket prices vary and include a certain number of samples, as well as a premium tasting glass to take home with you as a cherished souvenir.

-LOCATION Carbondale Town Square Pavilion, Carbondale DATES 4 May
+Carbondale Town Square Pavilion, Carbondale / May each year

 Chicago Critics Film Festival

-Founded by the Chicago Film Critics Association, this festival gives movie lovers the chance to catch the year’s hottest flicks before they’re put on general release.
-An eclectic selection of films ranging from recent festival favourites to as-yet-undistributed works are screened during the event, spanning genres including rip-roaring comedies, foreign-made dramas and thought-provoking documentaries.
-There’s also a couple of programmes of shorts too.
+Founded by the Chicago Film Critics Association, this prestigious festival gives movie lovers the chance to catch the year’s hottest flicks before they’re put on general release.
+An eclectic selection of films ranging from recent festival favourites to as-yet-undistributed works are screened during the event, spanning genres including rip-roaring comedies, foreign-made dramas, thought-provoking documentaries, and plenty more.
+There’s also a couple of programmes of shorts, too.

-Free to enter, this family-friendly festival kicks off with a morning Pride Parade followed by a day of fun and celebration that lats late into the evening.
-There’ll be over 50 vendors selling merchandise, art, food and drinks, plus a hugely popular kid’s and teen area.
-The Club Station House stage features live music including Fun DMC, Thornhill, and The Shenanigan’s, not to mention a drag show extravaganza.
+Free to enter for all, this family-friendly festival in Illinoi’s capital of of Springfield aims to promote and celebrate inclusivity, and kicks off with a morning Pride Parade followed by a day of fun and revelry that lasts late into the evening.
+There are over 50 vendors selling merchandise, art, food and drinks, plus a hugely popular kid’s and teen area.
+Meanwhile the Club Station House stage features live music including Fun DMC, Thornhill, and The Shenanigan’s, not to mention a drag show extravaganza (not for kids).

-LOCATION Phoenix Center, Downtown Springfield DATES 19 May
+Phoenix Center, Downtown Springfield / May each year

-Now in its 27th year, this volunteer-run festival forms part of Herrin’s hugely popular Memorial Day weekend, attracting thousands of visitors who come to celebrate the city’s rich Italian heritage.
-The family-friendly event is held over one day and features mouth-watering Italian food, fine arts and crafts exhibitions, and an array of fun-packed competitions.
-One of the highlights of the day will once again be the annual ‘Bocce’ tournaments – a traditional Italian sport that combines the precision of horseshoes with a bowling-style play.
+Now in its 27th year, this volunteer-run festival forms part of the city of Herrin’s hugely popular Memorial Day weekend, attracting thousands of visitors who come to celebrate the city’s rich Italian heritage.
+The event is held over one day and features mouth-watering Italian food, fine arts and crafts exhibitions, and an assortment of fun-packed competitions.
+One of the highlights is the annual ‘Bocce’ tournaments – a traditional Italian sport in which contestants roll a ball as close as possible to a smaller target ball.

 Southern Illinois Music Festival

-More than 30 performances by members of the New Chicago Chamber Orchestra along with musicians from across the globe perform orchestral and chamber music, opera, patriotic music, and jazz at this annual festival.
-For 2018, the event will be titled ‘Twos By Tews’ and will feature music in pairs.
-Among the highlights will be Mozart’s Magic Flute and Rossini’s Messa di Gloria, a Double Concerto for Violin and Cello by Jacob Tews, and Wind and String Octets by Beethoven and Mendelssohn.
-Other notable acts on the festival programme include a virtuoso organ recital.
+Musicians from across the globe perform a dazzling collection of orchestral and chamber music, opera, patriotic music, and jazz at this annual festival that takes place at venues all over the state.
+Among the highlights over the years have been Mozart’s Magic Flute and Rossini’s Messa di Gloria, a Double Concerto for Violin and Cello by Jacob Tews, and Wind and String Octets by Beethoven and Mendelssohn.
+Other notable acts on the festival programme each year include a virtuoso organ recital.

 Legacy of Giving Music Festival